Fast. Easy. Secure.

 The SEP IRA is a great option if you are a self-employed individual or small business owner.
-It allows you to take a potential tax-deduction equivalent to the contributions made into the SEP IRA each year.
-This tax-deduction is subject to government guidelines and income limitations.
+It allows you to take a potential tax deduction equivalent to the contributions made into the SEP IRA each year.
+This tax deduction is subject to government guidelines.

-The rules governing a SEP plan are not as complicated as a 401(k), and have a few similar benefits.
-Contributions to a SEP IRA are tax deductible, and earnings within the account are tax-deferred until withdrawal, just like a 401(k).
+The rules governing a SEP plan are not as complicated as a 401(k) plan, and have a few similar benefits.
+Contributions to a SEP IRA are tax deductible, and earnings within the account are tax deferred until withdrawn, just like a 401(k) plan.
 This means that the investments’ income in these accounts grows without having to be included in your annual taxable income.
 Only when the funds are withdrawn from the account as a distribution will there be a potential tax liability.

 Funds are tax-deferred while in the account, which means that you do not have to pay taxes until the funds or assets are removed from the account.

-Contributions to your SEP IRA can be tax deductible by your business, provided you meet certain requirements.
+Contributions to your SEP IRA may be tax deductible by your business, provided you meet certain requirements.

 Motivates employee retention by providing your team with additional benefits to assist in saving more for retirement.

 Your employees can continue to receive SEP contributions past age 70 1/2, as long as they meet the requirements of the employer’s SEP Plan agreement.

 NOTE: Please visit www.irs.gov for a complete breakdown of the rules and regulations concerning SEP Plans.
 Certain restrictions apply regarding prohibited transactions.

 |For Tax Year 2019|